thetimmorland/sicp/README.md

 ## Exercise 1.25

-This implementation of `expmod` would involve computing very large exponents which would take conciderably longer.
+This implementation of `expmod` would involve computing very large exponents which would take considerably longer.

 ## Exercise 1.26